California Court Records

 How Do I Find Inmate Records In California?

 Under its public records policy, the CDCR provides interested persons with copies of inmate records upon request.
-To obtain this record, contact in writing or by calling the Public Information Officers (PIOs) at the facility where the inmate was held.
+To obtain this record, contact the Public Information Officers (PIOs) at the facility where the inmate was held in writing or by calling.
 Requesters may find here the PIOs for CDCR’s adult institutions, adult parole operations, and juvenile justice departments.
-This request may attract a nominal charge depending on the volume.
+Depending on the volume, this request may attract a nominal charge.

-Similarly, requestors may contact the administrator of any county or city jail in California to obtain an official copy of an inmate record detained therein.
-For example, inmate records for persons held at the Los Angeles County Jail may be obtained by contacting the custody operations unit of the Los Angeles County Sheriff’s Office by calling (213) 473–6100.
+Similarly, requestors may contact the administrator of any county or city jail in California to obtain an official copy of an inmate's record detained therein.
+For example, inmate records for persons held at the Los Angeles County Jail may be obtained by contacting the Los Angeles County Sheriff’s custody operations unit by calling (213) 473–6100.

-How To Put Money On Jail Inmates Book In California?
+How To Put Money in Inmates' Books in California?

-Family and friends may send money to an inmate in a California state prison in one of three ways; via an electronic funds transfer, Lock Box, or by mailing a check or money order directly to the facility where the inmate is incarcerated.
+Family and friends may send money to an inmate in a California state prison in one of three ways: via an electronic funds transfer, Lock Box, or mail a check or money order directly to the inmate is incarcerated facility.

 To send money using an Electronic Funds Transfer(EFT), the person may choose one of these three vendors to execute the transaction: